DontTalkJustTravel

 • Beachwear doesn’t belong everywhere

-• Flashy outfits attract attention at night
+• Flashy outfits can attract attention at night

 • Dressing too “touristy” marks you instantly

-6️⃣ Expecting nightlife to work the same everywhere
+6) Expecting nightlife to work the same everywhere

-Nightlife culture varies a lot.
+Nightlife culture varies a lot:

-• Caribbean cities may start late
+• Some Caribbean cities start late (don’t show up at 8pm expecting peak energy)

 • Some places party hard on weekdays